rcolistete/MicroPython_MLX90615_driver/README.md

 1. ['Arduino library for MLX90615 module from Seeed-Studio'](https://github.com/Seeed-Studio/Digital_Infrared_Temperature_Sensor_MLX90615) has some features like optional SoftI2cMaster library, PEC/CRC-8 checking and writing to EEPROM registers;
 2. ['mlx90615-on-raspberryPi from paulvha'](https://github.com/paulvha/mlx90615-on-raspberryPi) is a C driver and interactive software for Raspberry Pi, with many features and excelent documentation complementing the official MLX96015 documentation, like citation of the time delay needed after erasing/writing to the MLX90615 EEPROM;
 3. ['A minimal Arduino library for Melexis MLX90615' from skiselev](https://github.com/skiselev/MLX90615) has only some reading functions;
-4. [MLX90615 library functions from Melexis](https://github.com/melexis/mlx90615-library) is a reference C++ driver with many features and good documentation;
+4. [MLX90615 library functions from Melexis](https://github.com/melexis/mlx90615-library) is a reference C++ driver with many features and good documentation.